-The grid alignment lies in Quaternary catchment D73F of the Gariep River.
-The effected area is positioned on a lower foot slope with level plains as can be seen in Figure 3.
+The site lies in Quaternary catchment D73F of the Gariep River.
+The effected area is positioned on a lower footslope with level plains as can be seen in Figure 4.
 The slope gradient is less than 5%.
 Storm water drains towards two well-defined drainage lines west and east of the site or caught in depressions or small pans.
-Only seasonal rivers exist